LTibbetts/yo-indexer/README.md

 If you would like to leave the virtual environmen then enter `deactivate`

 Simple change the code and run
-`python index_analyzer`
+`python yo_indexer`

 `pip install -e` allows for the code changes to automatically be reflected withing the virtualenv environment.

 ## Running the tests